realmocaccino/jauntyslider/README.md

 # Jauntyslider
-The quick way to slide a HTML list<br>https://jauntyslider.luizgustavomartins.com
+The quickest way to slide a HTML list<br>https://jauntyslider.luizgustavomartins.com

 ## Introduction
 Jauntyslider lets you create a slider from your HTML list with just one step.
 All you need to do is attach the attibute *data-jauntyslider* on the  list like the example below: